 U.S. News #1 Hotel in Iowa.
 Business of the Year in nine months.
 25% RevPAR growth.
 40+ associates mentored into management. $1M+ in activation-driven incremental revenue.

-I've led branded and independent hotels as General Manager — twice running the whole building.
-At The Warrior Hotel (Marriott Autograph Collection), I relaunched three F&B outlets, co-created a 2,000-person community relaunch, and earned #1 Hotel in Iowa within a year.
-At Hotel Julien Dubuque, Business of the Year in nine months.
+As General Manager at Hotel Julien Dubuque and previously The Warrior Hotel (Marriott's Autograph Collection), I've led culture and operations at branded full-service properties from day one — both with restaurant, lounge, and event business at scale.
+The Warrior earned #1 Hotel in Iowa within a year; Hotel Julien earned Business of the Year in nine months.
 Both times the job was the same: set the tone, build the team, make the building mean something to the city around it.

 Role Alignment